NetApp/terraform-provider-netapp-ontap/.github/copilot/code-style.md

 ```

 ## Interface
+- Make sure to comment your interface code
 - The delete function for an interface look like this example for cluster/schedules
 ```go
     // DeleteClusterSchedule to delete job schedule